Showtime Nears Deal for Steve Zaillian Series Based on Patricia Highsmith Novels

 Her first novel, “Strangers on a Train,” published in 1950, was adapted by Alfred Hitchcock into the Warner Bros. classic movie only a year later.

 Zaillian will serve as an executive producer on the series, alongside Sharon Levy, Garrett Basch, Philipp Keel, Ben Forkner, and Entertainment 360’s Guymon Casady.
-Levy will oversee the show which Endemol Shine North America will produce.
+Levy will oversee the show which Endemol Shine North America will produce alongside Entertainment 360.